 4.0.Discussion

 Spiritual health is characterized by the values that guide human life (Fisher 2011).
 Spiritual health include improved health in different dimensions, greater hopefulness, improved quality of life, and spiritual transcendence.
 Nurses known to be advocate of health, in order to give the best care to the patient it necessary to develop the self-identity or a character nurses in caring the patient.
 They are the one who greatly influence one’s perspective to achieve optimum level of wellness.
-Spiritual health is affected by the knowledge and worldview of the society and is also influenced by different religions and cultural conditions because each culture defines spiritual health from its own point of view (Ramezani et al. 2016).
+Spiritual health is affected by the knowledge and worldview of the society and is also influenced by different religions and cultural conditions because each culture defines spiritual health from its own point of view (Ramezani et al. 2016) Excellent.
 It somehow influence in responding to different situations or challenges which are every day encounter.
 Spirituality is also an integrated manifestation of individuals’ education and experiences, reflecting their attitudes and behaviors in daily life and and is closely associated with health and nursing care (Meehan, 2012)

 Spiritual care was found to promote spiritual wellbeing.
 Spiritual care as respecting human dignity itself, not simply confined to religion.
 This is in line with a previous study suggesting that spiritual care provided to patients who are experiencing life-threatening or life-limiting disease seeks to provide holistic care to maintain human dignity and a high quality of life(Timmins & Caldeira, 2017).
 The utilization of one’s self is about active listening, treatment relationship, and unconditional acceptance, this also involve intuitive senses like sensing spiritual conversations with patients, searching for a spiritual perspective and evaluating spirituality that will find source of power and hope, and evaluating spiritual needs.
 This are some of the major roles in providing care to the patient.
+Excellent!
+Up to date resources will strengthen your discussion.

 The development of theory in spirituality will help to create strong framework or approach in promoting spiritual values, norms in the society.
 This will serve as guide in understanding pertaining to health.
 The issues in different worldviews about the concept of spiritual health, health systems, and health-care providers can succeed in the design of more appropriate spiritual interventions with new approaches in the domains of education, policy-planning, care (Sadat, et.
 Al. 2019).
 Spirituality constitutes the core element of a human being and represents the essence and purpose of being human although it is a complex concept that may hold different meanings for different people.( Puchalski, 2014).